 Steven Zopfi, Director of Choral Activities, recently conducted the Oregon Symphony and the Portland Symphonic Choir in a performance of Igor Stravinsky's iconic, Symphony of Psalms.
 The performance also featured Stravinsky's little-known Chorale Variaton's on Bach's Von Himmel Hoch, Beethove's Choral Fantasy, and Bach's Orchestral Suite No. 1.
 This is the second time Zopfi has been invited to conduct the Oregon Symphony.
 He is the first Portland Symphonic Choir director to be invited to conduct the orchestra.
 Read about the performance in Oregon Music News.

 Geoffrey Block, Professor of Music History, had two publications appear in October.
 "Integration," was published in The Oxford Handbook of the American Musical, edited by Raymond Knapp, Mitchell Morris, and Stacy Wolf.
 New York: Oxford University Press, 2011.
 "Is life a cabaret?
 Cabaret and its sources in reality and the imagination," will be published in Studies in Musical Theatre 5/2 (2011).
-To learn more about these and more of Dr. Block's publications, visit his blog.

 Professor Block also chaired a panel on "Researching Broadway Legacies" at the annual meeting of the American Musicological Society in San Fransisco on November 11, 2011.